bakerdh/testbabymind/README.md

 These materials are a computationally reproducible version of the paper:

-Meins et al. (2023).
-A Smartphone App Effectively Facilitates Mothers’ Mind-Mindedness: A Randomized Controlled Trial.
+Larkin, Oostenbroek, Lee, Hayward, Fernandez, Wang, Mitchell, Li & Meins (2023).
+A Smartphone App Effectively Facilitates Mothers’ Mind-Mindedness: A Randomized Controlled Trial, *Child Development*, in press.

 The file manuscript.Rmd is an R markdown file that will perform all analyses and figure creation, and produce a pdf version of the manuscript.